jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 As programming languages advanced, they supported more abstraction.
 Abstraction is not for the benefit of the computer.
 Abstraction is for the benefit of the software developer to better convey and understand the intent of the implementation.

 # Abstraction In the Real World
-Real world abstractions abound around us.
+Real-world abstractions abound around us.
 Once you see them, they’re easier to see and understand in code too.

 ## Cars
 <img src="https://live.staticflickr.com/2145/1557975479_5c89f5bd58_c.jpg" alt="Driver's side car interior" title="Image Source: https://www.flickr.com/photos/philiphubs/1557975479" width = "35%" align="right" style="padding-right: 20px;">